npranto/personal-portfolio/README.md

 - Publish directory - `dist`
 - Production branch - `v2.0.0`

-4. Now, create a pull request to merge `wip` => `v2.0.0`
+4. Now, create a pull request to merge `pp-132` => `v2.0.0`
 5. On the pull request, verify that cypress E2E tests are passing and Netlify preview build has all the latest changes.
 Note: if any of the E2E tests are failing or if the preview build does not have the latest changes, then go ahead and fix the code to reflect a clean slate
 6. Assuming both tests and code changes are all valid and passing, go ahead and merge the pull request to `v2.0.0` branch
 7. Netlify will kick off a new build your latest changes to production site - https://npranto.dev/
 8. Assuming the build passes, go over to production and verify that latest changes are live and working as expected
-9. Now, as the last clean up step, delete the `wip` directory as the release is complete
+9. Now, as the last clean up step, delete the `pp-132` directory as the release is complete

 Remember, the production branch is what determines what version of the portfolio is currently active on production site.
 So, if we want to production site to reflect a new version of the portfolio, say `v5.0.0`, then we will need to create a new branch and ensure Netlify settings also reflect that branch as the production branch along w/ appropriate build command and publish directory.